Mission Foods

 How does the selling price of the route get determined?

 All route sales are determined by a ratio based on a weekly sales average.
-The selling price of this route is $200,000 based on a weekly sales average of $8,827; you come up with a selling ratio of 23:1.
+The selling price of this route is $115,000 based on a weekly sales average of $10,679; the selling ratio is 10.7:1.

 Do I have to pay for inventory or purchase product up front?